couchbaselabs/hands_on_n1ql/content/slide-61.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Multiple where conditions

 Now, you want only find "Smith" in Vermont.

 Now prefix EXPLAIN to this query and execute the following: